dehlen/AboutWindowController/README.md

 ```

-- Connect the IBAction showAboutWindow with the About menu entry or some button you want.
+Then connect the IBAction `showAboutWindow` with the About menu entry or some button you want.
 You can also have a look at the Demo project to get an idea of how to integrate this library into your project.

 ### Development